-Appropriate Home Learning Conduct
+• Appropriate Home Learning Conduct

-• In every instance, teachers and students should interact in ways that are transparent.
+O In every instance, teachers and students should interact in ways that are transparent.
+This means that use of texting or social media are prohibited.
 All communication should be done using Google Classroom or other teacher-directed applications.
 Remember, taking pictures and videos of other people without their consent is never allowed and will be met with consequences.

-Set a space for class time
+• Set a space for class time

-Fight the temptation to complete class work on your bed.
+• Fight the temptation to complete class work on your bed.
 As a best practice, it is always recommended to complete work elsewhere, but as we move to a full home learning experience, it becomes even more important to designate a particular space for class work.
 The kitchen table, a quiet corner, even a desk chair on the other side of your room can work; the object is to clearly define spaces to be used for work and spaces used for rest.
 Blurring the lines between the two may lead to a decrease in focus and inability to fully relax.

-Have a routine
+• Have a routine

-Proper routine is an excellent way to signal to your brain and body that work is about to be done.
+O Proper routine is an excellent way to signal to your brain and body that work is about to be done.
 While away from the physical classroom space, putting on clean clothes for the school day signals to your brain and body that the next few hours will be spent working, even if you are still at home.